| | | | | | |

 synthesiser and a non-electronic instrument from which repeatable samples can

+be taken.
 A number of adjectives were gathered from English speaking subjects.
 The most

 common words were selected and used without specific definition as rating scales